prushton2/arithmetic/README.md

 Takes 2 4 bit numbers and a carry and returns a 4 bit sum and a carry

 ## ASCIIDecoder
-Takes in the ASCII code for a capital letter or number and will return a display of the number.
+Takes in the ASCII code for a character from A-Z or 0-9 and will display the given character.

 ## ByteDLatch
 Works the same as the vanilla D latch, but stores 1 byte in half the space.
 The top input is the signal.